AusClimateService/plotting_maps/README.md

 $ cd /g/data/PROJECT/USER/
 ```

-Then, you can clone this repository to access the python code and notebooks. \
+Then, you can clone this repository to access the Python code and notebooks. \
-If you want the new directory to be called anything other than "plotting_maps" please replace the final argument to your choice of directory name:
+If you want the new directory to be called anything other than "plotting_maps" please replace the final argument with your choice of directory name:
 ```
 $ git clone https://github.com/AusClimateService/plotting_maps.git plotting_maps
 ```
 You will now be able to access the functions, python scripts, and Jupyter notebooks from your user.

-## Usage in Jupyter notebook:
+## Usage in Jupyter Notebook:

-See small, easy to follow example here:
+See a small, easy-to-follow example here:
 - [https://github.com/AusClimateService/plotting_maps/blob/main/minimal_plotting_example_pr.ipynb]
 - [https://github.com/AusClimateService/plotting_maps/blob/main/area_statistics_example.ipynb]